Nefsen402/destam-dom/doc.md

 names.set([...names.get(), 'Ford']);
 ```

-Like above when we weren't using custom elements, we can implement naive list reactivity using an observer.
+Like above when we weren't using custom components, we can implement naive list reactivity using an observer.
 This time, we're able to do it with just basic strings.
 Note that this example will render `Name` exactly 4 times, it will not recompute the first three names.

 ```js
 const names = OArray([